plantbreeding/BrAPI-Manuscript2/manuscript.md

 The international BrAPI Community consists of software developers, biologists, and other scientists working on BrAPI related projects and data sources.
 This community is what sustains the BrAPI project, builds implementations, maintains development tools, and provides input to enhance the specification.
 As the project has grown, so has the community.
 The BrAPI project started in June 2014 with less than ten people coming together to discuss the idea.
 Over the next ten years, the community has grown to between 200 and 250 members.

-The BrAPI Hackathons are a major staple of the BrAPI community.
+The BrAPI Hackathons are a major staple of the BrAPI community [@doi:10.1101/gr.228460.117].
 Twice a year, the community gathers to discuss the specification and collaborate on BrAPI related projects.
 This time is very valuable to the community; for some organizations, the hackathon is the only time during the year when they can collaboratively work on anything related to BrAPI.
 During the COVID-19 pandemic, virtual hackathons took the place of in-person events.
 While the virtual hackathons do not provide the same level of face-to-face time that is crucial to collaborative work, they did allow for more attendees to gather and share their opinions.
 Going forward, the community leadership has decided to have one in-person hackathon and one virtual hackathon each year, to balance the advantages of both.

 ## Results
 <!-- success stories highlighting BrAPI usefulness in breeding cycle.
 Perhaps reference the original BrAPI paper where possible use cases were proposed.  -->

 Below are a number of short success stories from the BrAPI community.
 These tools, applications, and infrastructure projects serve as another indicator of community growth and success over the past 5-10 years.
-These stories clearly illustrate all the different ways the BrAPI Standard can be used productively and in practice.
+These stories clearly illustrate all the different ways the BrAPI standard can be used productively and in practice.
 Figure {@fig:apps} contains a summary of the tools described below.

 ![A summary of all the tools described below and the general areas each tool is designed to handle](images/BrAPI_Paper_Applications_Chart.png){#fig:apps width="100%"}